Single Room Occupancy Program

 The City of South Lake Tahoe Single Room Occupancy (SRO) Program implemented common sense regulations for the use of hotel/motel rooms as quality transitional housing.
-Forty-three (43) hotels and motels have registered for the SRO program and inspections are well underway.
 Initial inspections have revealed substandard housing issues, however, most property owners are working diligently towards compliance.

 Hotels/Motels that rent one (1) or more rooms for thirty (30) consecutive days are subject to the rules and regulations established by the SRO program.
 Examples of retrofits to SRO properties include, common kitchens, identifying placards, functional smoke and carbon monoxide detectors, etc..
 For a detailed list of all requirements under the SRO Program, please view the documents below:

 For recycling information, please visit the South Tahoe Refuse & Recycling Services